 Our team at Safe Passage is dedicated to the personal healing of each survivor.
 The services below are offered at no cost to the survivor or their family:

 An advocate at Safe Passage can assist you and your family with a variety of things following an assault.
 This may include helping you with paperwork related to the assault, going with you to an appointment, finding referrals in the community to meet your basic needs or accompanying you to court hearings.
-Our advocates are available to answer any questions you may have about the investigation process, reporting options and crime-related expenses.
+Our advocates are available to answer any questions you may have about the investigation process, reproductive health, reporting options and crime-related expenses.

 Our licensed counselors offer personalized and trauma-focused services to both adults and children, as well as their family members whose lives have been affected.
 Speaking with a counselor can help you better cope with the effects of sexual trauma and get back parts of your life you feel are lost.
 We understand that choosing to see a counselor can sometimes be a scary decision.
 Feel free to call our 24-hour crisis line about whether this is a good option for you.

 Our hotline is available 24-hours, 7-days a week.
 Anyone may call our hotline if they have questions, concerns or are in crisis

 Following a sexual assault it is important to receive immediate medical attention.
 Our advocates are available 24/7 to meet you and your loved one at the local hospital.
 It can be very helpful to have an advocate present, helping you understand the investigation process, medical exam and follow-up care.

 Safe Passage, Inc. is the local safe haven for survivors of domestic violence, sexual trauma, and child abuse.
 It is our mission at Safe Passage, Inc. to provide free, quality services to male and female survivors of domestic violence, sexual assault, and child abuse who reside in York County.
 We are committed to educating others about these issues and partnering with local organizations in efforts to end violence in our community.
 We are available to provide free presentations on these three areas of focus.